giuliofoletto/rethebes/README.md

 You can install `rethebes` from github via [`uv`](https://docs.astral.sh/uv/):

 ```
-uv venv --python 3.13
-uv tool install --from git+https://github.com/giuliofoletto/rethebes rethebes
+uv tool install --python ">=3.13,<3.14" --from git+https://github.com/giuliofoletto/rethebes rethebes
 ```

-Other installation methods like `pip` or `pipx` are also good, but you will have to install python 3.13 separately.
+Other installation methods like `pip` or `pipx` are also good, but you will have to install the right version of python separately.

 ## Removal